ckormanyos/wide-integer/README.md

   - Clean header-only C++11 design.
   - Seamless portability to any modern C++11, 14, 17, 20 compiler.
   - Scalability with small memory footprint and efficiency suitable for both PC/workstation systems as well as _bare-metal_ embedded systems.
-  - Support C++20 `constexpr`-ness for construction, binary arithmetic and comparison operations, and some elementary functions.
+  - C++20 `constexpr`-ness for construction, binary arithmetic, comparison operations, some elementary functions and more.

 ## Quick start
 Easy application follows via a traditional C-style typedef or C++11 alias.